(June 16, 2014 / JNS)

 Viewers who arrive at the “Bring Back Our Boys” page are asked to share it with friends, with an emphasis on celebrities who can more effectively raise the page’s profile by adding pictures of themselves with the slogan.

-—Nitzi Yakov, Shlomi Diaz, Shlomo Cesana, Yael Barnovsky, and Ilan Gattegno contributed reporting.
+— Nitzi Yakov, Shlomi Diaz, Shlomo Cesana, Yael Barnovsky and Ilan Gattegno contributed to this story.

 With geographic, political and social divides growing wider, high-quality reporting and informed analysis are more important than ever to keep people connected.

 Our ability to cover the most important issues in Israel and throughout the Jewish world—without the standard media bias—depends on the support of committed readers.